CtrlK

 Workflow Clarity

-The 6-phase workflow is clearly sequenced with explicit outputs per phase, validation steps (Phase 6 verification), error handling guidance (fail gracefully, continue on failure), token refresh checkpoints, and clear decision points where user confirmation is required.
+The 6-phase workflow is clearly sequenced with explicit dependencies (parent before child insertion), validation checkpoints (Phase 6 verification queries), error handling strategy (log and continue, no rollback), token refresh guidance, and clearly marked decision points where user confirmation is required.
+The feedback loop for failures is well-defined.

 3 / 3